Johnny Byrne (writer): Doctor Who

 Byrne is also known for his contributions to the British science-fiction TV series Doctor Who.
 The first of his three scripted and screened stories was The Keeper of Traken (1981), which resurrected the Master and served as the first instalment in a trilogy of stories (continuing with Logopolis and Castrovalva) involving the character.
 For the same story, Byrne created the character of Nyssa, who would later become a companion to the Fifth Doctor.

 Byrne's second story, Arc of Infinity (1983), featured the Time Lord villain Omega, who had first appeared in The Three Doctors a decade earlier.
 His final screened story was Warriors of the Deep (1984), which saw the return of monsters the Silurians and the Sea Devils.

 In 1991, Byrne wrote the final draft script for an unmade Doctor Who movie called Doctor Who: Last of the Time Lords.

 Personal life

 Byrne left Ireland for the United Kingdom in 1956.
 For a time, he worked as a teacher of English as a foreign language in various cities in Europe.
 In 1975 he married Sandy Carrington-Mail, with whom he had three sons.

 Death

-Byrne died on 2 April 2008, aged 72.
-He last resided, and is buried, in the Norfolk village of Heydon.
+Byrne died in 2008, aged 72.
+He last resided, and is buried in, Heydon, Norfolk.